OlivierJM/olivierjm/README.md

 <h1 align="center">Hi, I'm Olivier JM</h1>

-Thanks for checking out my profile, I am a passionate software engineer who enjoys getting things done, I am currently open for work.
+Thanks for checking out my profile, I am a passionate software engineer who enjoys getting things done, I am currently open for remote opportunities.

 I maintain a few opensource repositories here on Github in my freetime and I do contribute to other opensource projects from time to time, I enjoy mentoring junior devs and those getting started in their software development carrier, feel free to reach out.

 - In my past life I worked at: